Messaging

 const messaging = await context.getMessaging()

-Fetching messages (Inbox)
+Fetching messages (Inbox)arrow-up-right

-Get messages
+Get messagesarrow-up-right

 You can retrieve the 20 most recent messages: